dellelce/Makefile_sh/README.md

 ## TODO

-        Bring up-to-date to my current (better) style Better handling of "#include"
+* Bring up-to-date to my current (better) style
+* Better handling of "#include"
-        Determine if a python version would be useful
+* Determine if a python version would be useful

 ## AUTHOR
 	Antonio Dell'Elce

-## COPYRIGHT
+## LICENSE

-	TBD - Possibly BSD
+	BSD

 ## OPTIONS